AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    ![world icon](/help/sites-administering/do-not-localize/chlimage_1-18.png) ![world icon with a cross - no sign](/help/sites-administering/do-not-localize/chlimage_1-19.png)

-   The product information will be published or unpublished as appropriate.
+   The product information is published or unpublished, as appropriate.

 <!-- Search&Promote is end of life as of September 1, 2022 ### Product Feed {#product-feed} -->